orellabac/onprem-install/docs/src/issues/overview.md

 * [Trello](trello)

-CodeStream also has integrations with the self-hosted GitHub Enterprise, GitLab Self-Managed and Jira Software services as well as the JetBrains hosted YouTrack cloud service, but these integrations do not require any special work from admins.
+CodeStream also has integrations with the self-hosted GitHub Enterprise, GitLab Self-Managed, Bitbucket Server and Jira Software services as well as the JetBrains hosted YouTrack cloud service, but these integrations do not require any special work from admins.

 They are setup by CodeStream users and are documented in the user's guide in the [integrations